 As far as supplies and availability, buying a Pacman Frog won’t set you back too much.
 A 10-gallon terrarium, some coco-husk fiber substrate, a small water dish, and maybe a plant decoration and you’re good to go.

 Of course, you’ll need food too.
 They eat the common items you can readily pick up at your local pet store; crickets, mealworms, waxworms, pinkie mice, etc. As far as the price goes, you can usually find these guys for $20 – $40.
 A rare color morph might cost a little extra but that’s to be expected.

 One thing to know about these frogs is they’re cannibalistic.
 Only one Pacman Frog should be kept in a terrarium.
 Should you decide to breed Pacman Frogs, things might get a bit tricky.
 Ensure they’re well fed before introducing them into the same enclosure.
-Anway, if you want to learn more about these frogs, check out our full guide in the care sheet section of this website.
+Anyway, if you want to learn more about these frogs, check out our Pacman Frog care guide.

 I spent some time debating whether or not to add Gray Tree Frogs to this list.
 They’re not very difficult to care for, but they’re a little more complicated than your average toad.
 When I consider a frog “easy” to care for, I look at the upkeep time and how delicate the frog is.
 Most frogs are actually very easy to care for, but some of them are more delicate than others.

 The Gray Tree Frog is not one of them.
 They’re fairly hardy, especially for a tree frog.
 That’s the other reason I added them to this list, I wanted to recommend a good tree frog for beginners.